-Remedios M. Maranan, 58, Filipino, First Senior Vice-President, is currently the Deputy Group Head of Operations Group, a role which she assumed on July 1, 2018.
-Prior to this, she was designated as the Special Assistant to the Retail Banking Group Head for Business Controls.
-In Retail Banking Group, she also previously handled the role as National Service Head.
+Remedios M. Maranan, 58, Filipino, First Senior Vice-President, is the Special Assistant to the Retail Banking Group Head for Business Controls.
+Prior to assuming this role, she was the National Service Head of Retail Banking Group.
 Ms. Maranan started as a BOTP Trainee in 1989 after which she assumed various positions in branch operations.
 Her noteworthy stints include being the Regional Operations Head for Metro Manila in December 1998 to April 2004, BC Services Division Head in May 2004 to May 2008 and Regional Service Head for Metro Manila in June 2008 to February 2010 and Deputy Group Head of BC Services from March 2010 to September 2013.
 She obtained her Bachelor of Science degree in Commerce majoring in Accounting from the Polytechnic University of the Philippines.